 Most people go into the buying process knowing roughly what they can afford to pay each month.
 But fixating on monthly payments can cause you to ignore important considerations or cost you hundreds or even thousands of dollars.

-“Most people have an ideal monthly payment in mind and try to focus on this at the dealership,” said Ron Montoya, consumer advice editor for Edmunds.
+“Most people have an ideal monthly payment in mind and try to focus on this at the dealership,” said Ron Montoya, senior consumer advice editor for Edmunds.
 “Problem is, you lose track of the other important aspects of the deal.
 You need to know the purchase price of the car, interest rate, term of the loan and what you’re being offered for the trade-in.”

-23. Do: Ask for Perks When the Price Won’t Budge
+23. Do: Ask For Perks When the Price Won’t Budge

 Sometimes it’s simply not possible to get a dealer to come down on the sticker price.
 But that doesn’t mean you can’t save money.